The Boom Town Safety Paradox: Why Top-Ranked Counties Skew Unsafe

 Hinds County, Mississippi — BTI #14, Safety Grade F

 It's also one of the most dangerous counties in America by FBI homicide data.
 The county-level homicide rate sits at 40.7 per 100,000 residents — more than 6.5 times the national rate of 6.3.
 That's not a typo.
-The economic case for Hinds County is genuine.
-The on-the-ground safety case is severe.
+The model's life-expectancy feature flags this clearly.
+The model still ranks Hinds top-15 because the appreciation case — math + drivers + supply rigidity — outweighs the Quality of Life drag.

 Mahoning County, Ohio — BTI #20, Safety Grade D